rocketby/RedHiveSelenide/README.md

 # redhivegames
 ### Hi there! :rocket:

-### This project contains automated tests of Web Site: https://redhivegames.com/en
+### This project contains automated tests of Web Site: https://redhivegames.com/en :sparkles:
 #### :space_invader: Tutorial articles for 3D MOBA game Overprime, bunch of builds for every hero with description.

 #### List of automated tests: